ish-clinicaldatadr/tableau-cdc-obesity-trends/README.md

 ---

 ## Tools Used
-- Tableau (dashboard design and visualization)
+- Tableau Desktop / Tableau Public (dashboard design and visualization)
 - In-tool aggregation and validation

 ---